goreleaser/godownloader/README.md

 ## Experimental support

-Some people do not use Goreleaser!

-There is experimental support for the following alterative distributions.
+Some people do not use Goreleaser (why!), so there is experimental support for the following alterative distributions.

 ### "naked" releases on GitHub